Kannav02/gemini-mcp/README.md

 {
   "mcpServers": {
     "gemini_cli": {
-      "command": "/opt/homebrew/bin/bun",
+      "command": "bun",
-      "args": ["/path/to/gemini-mcp/src/index.ts"]
+      "args": ["<path-to-gemini-mcp>/src/index.ts"]
     }
   }
 }
 ```

-Note: Replace `/path/to/gemini-mcp` with the actual path to your cloned repository.
+Note: Replace `<path-to-gemini-mcp>` with the actual path to your cloned repository.

 ### For Claude Desktop (Using Node - Build Required)